 Many of these oils come from poor quality GM foods, corn and soy being among the most GM crops.
 Canola comes from the high erucic acid (shown to cause heart lesions) containing rapeseed plant and has been cross-bred to increase its monounsaturated fatty acid content.
 It is highly refined and contains very delicate omega 3s that are heat sensitive and go rancid when heated.
 Not to mention that these vegetable oils are all high in the potentially inflammatory omega 6 fatty acids.
 We should have about 1:1 omega 3:6 for optimal health, but most are around an astounding 1:22.
 Too much omega 6 is associated with increased inflammation and cardiovascular risk.
 PubMed says so.

 Conditions of inflammation associated with high omega 6 consumption

 high blood pressure

 We’re on a quest to eat real food, right?
 Unprocessed, as close to its natural form as possible?
 Although all oils must go through some sort of an extraction process, you can choose to buy minimally processed, unrefined (meaning no chemical hexane extraction or deodorization process) virgin oils as close to their natural states as possible.
-The more saturated they are, the more stable they’ll be.
+The more saturated they are, the more stable they’ll be at high temperatures.
 All plants contain toxins.
-Saturated fats are very low in toxins (provided the animal source from which it came wasn’t factory farm raised).
+Saturated fats such as coconut oil and animal fats are very low in toxins (provided the animal source from which it came wasn’t factory farm raised).